 What Does This Mean?

-The Collection System's personnel are trained in the efficient use of high velocity sewer cleaners, Closed Circuit Television (CCTV) equipment, and other large pieces of construction equipment to tackle cleaning and digging jobs to keep our sewers running efficiently.
+The Collection System's personnel are trained in the efficient use of high velocity sewer cleaners, Closed Circuit Television (CCTV) equipment, and other large pieces of construction equipment to tackle sewer maintenance and repairs to keep our sewers running efficiently.

-The City of Canton has a long history, dating back to the late 1800's, of engineers who designed and installed sewer systems that range from 6 to 72 inches in diameter.
-These sewers in turn collect and transport wastewater to the City's Water Reclamation Facility, located at 3530 Central Avenue SE, where residential, commercial and industrial wastewater is properly treated and disposed of prior to discharging into the Nimishillen Creek.
+The City of Canton has a long history, dating back to the late 1800's, of engineers who designed and installed sewer systems that range from 4 to 72 inches in diameter.
+These sewers collect and transport wastewater to the City's Water Reclamation Facility, located at 3530 Central Avenue SE, where residential, commercial and industrial wastewater is treated prior to discharging into the Nimishillen Creek.

-In addition to sewers, the department is responsible for five sanitary lift stations throughout the city.
-These facilities, all of which have been updated and modernized over the last ten years, provide pumping assistance to our sewer lines that otherwise would drain slowly by gravity.
-In addition, lift stations are provided with a wireless network called a Supervisory Control and Data Acquisition System which provides real-time data to the department's computer systems.
+In addition to sewers, the department is responsible for nine sanitary pump stations throughout the city.
+Each pump station is equipped with a remote monitoring network called a Supervisory Control and Data Acquisition System (SCADA) which provides real-time data to the department's personnel.